Article written by

 Do male or female weed plants grow faster?

-Male weed plants tend to grow at a much faster rate than female weed plants.
+Male weed plants tend to grow much faster than female weed plants.
 Fourteen days into the growth cycle, male plants will already be taller than female plants.
 In addition, male cannabis plants will start the flowering stage approximately 30 days before their female counterparts.

 What’s the difference between male and female weed seeds?

-Weed seeds that grow into female plants produce more THC compared to their male counterparts.
-Furthermore, female cannabis plants produce flowers while male cannabis plants produce tiny buds that resemble balls.
+Weed seeds that grow into female plants produce more THC than their male counterparts.
+Furthermore, female cannabis plants have flowers, while male cannabis plants produce tiny buds that resemble balls.
 V-shaped pistils will also appear on female cannabis seeds at the beginning of the flowering stage, but there are no such structures on male seeds.
-Finally, there are fine white and orange hairs present on female weed seeds but not on male ones.
+Finally, delicate white and orange hairs are present on female weed seeds but not on male ones.

 Can male and female weed plants grow together?

-While the plants technically can grow alongside one another, in general, you should not grow male and female weed plants together.
+While the plants technically can grow alongside one another, you should not grow male and female weed plants together.
 Separate your male and female cannabis plants if you want to harvest buds from the females.
-This does not mean that male plants are useless; indeed, male cannabis plants can be an important part of a cultivator’s crop but should be mostly kept separate from females to allow the females room and energy to grow.
+This does not mean male plants are useless; male cannabis plants can be an essential part of a cultivator’s crop but should be kept separate from females to allow the females room and energy to grow.